Mark Asay: Execution

 On August 24, 2017, Asay was executed at Florida State Prison via lethal injection, in which the new drug combination was used.
 He was pronounced dead at 6:22 p.m. and made no final statement.
 His last meal consisted of fried pork chops, fried ham, French fries, vanilla swirl ice cream, and a can of Coke.
 No one from his family witnessed the execution.
 It was the first execution in Florida in over nineteen months, since Oscar Ray Bolin was executed in January 2016.
 A Florida Department of Corrections official later stated that the execution had occurred without any incident and that Asay did not speak or show any indication of pain during the execution procedure.

 Asay's execution marked the first time in Florida state history that a white person was executed for killing a black person, something that had never happened before in Florida since capital punishment first began in the state in 1769.
 However, only one of Asay's victims (Booker) was black.
 The other victim (McDowell) was a mixed-race man of white and Hispanic descent, but during Asay's trial, the court mistakenly believed that McDowell was also black.
 This caused the Supreme Court of Florida to issue a rare mea culpa not long before Asay's execution, in which they acknowledged that for more than twenty years they had mistakenly believed that McDowell was black.
 The court apologized for the error but ruled that their mistake had no bearing on the overall outcome of Asay's death sentence.
 Asay remained the only white person to be executed in Florida for killing a black person until the 2025 execution of Samuel Lee Smithers.

+In 1926, a white man Britt Pringle was sentenced to death for the axe murder of a black man.
+He was nearly executed several times.
+In one instance, he came within an hour of execution, at which point his head had already been shaven in preparation for his death in the state's electric chair.
+However, in 1933, Pringle was declared insane and thus unfit for execution.